Rishang/install-release/README.md

 ##### Method 1: Interactive Selection (Recommended)

-During the installation prompt, type `?` to view all available release assets and select the one you want:
+During the installation prompt, review the available release assets and type the asset ID you want to install:

 ```bash
 ❯ ir get https://github.com/ekzhang/bore